JLLQA/JLLQA_secondAssessment/README.md

 ```
 Step 1.
 Clone the repository to your local machine.
 Step 2.
-Launch Eclipse
+Launch Eclipse.
 	*If you already are using Eclipse and have created a project previously*
 Step 3a.
 Navigate File --> import --> Mavern --> Existing Mavern project --> Browse
 	*If you are running Eclipse for the first time*
 Step 3b.
 Import existing projects --> Mavern --> Existing Mavern project --> Browse
 Step 4.
-Navigate to location of project, click folder and press "Select Folder"
+Navigate to location of project, click folder and press "Select Folder".
-*NOTE* You will know it has been successfully added when a pom.xml appears in the projects box
+	*NOTE* You will know it has been successfully added when a pom.xml appears in the projects box.
 Step 5.
 Press "Finish"
-*NOTE* The project BM and BMTesting should now be visible in the Project Explorer
+	*NOTE* The project BM should now be visible in the Project Explorer
+	*NOTE* Repeat for BM testing
 ```

 ## Running the tests